cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/database-replication.md

 ### Between applications

 To enable replication between applications, ensure that you have a secondary application deployed, and that its database server contains at least two times more disk space than the size of your database backup.
-Visit your application detail page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
+Visit your Application Overview page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
 Next, click _Configure data replication_ in the right sidebar, and select a source application.
 Confirm to commence the replication process.

 ## Disable database replication

-To disable replication between applications, visit your application detail page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
+To disable replication between applications, visit your Application Overview page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
 Next, click _Configure data replication_ in the right sidebar, and select _Disable replication_.
 Confirm to commence the replication process.

 ## Create slave database